nschlia/ffmpegfs/README.md

 ### Open hls.html from disk to play HLS output.

-Most browsers prevent the playback of files from disk.
+* Most browsers prevent the playback of files from disk.
 You may put them into a website directory, but sometimes https must be used or playback will be blocked.

   **To enable disk playback in Firefox:**

-* Open about:config
+  \* Open about:config

-* Set security.fileuri.strict_origin_policy to false.
+  \* Set security.fileuri.strict_origin_policy to false.

 ### Songs get cut short

-If songs do not play to the very end and you are using SAMBA or NFS you're in trouble.
+If songs do not play to the very end and you are using SAMBA or NFS, you're in trouble.

 It happens when the files are transcoded on the fly, but never when the file comes from the cache.
 This is because the result is never exactly what was predicted.

-SAMBA fills files with zeros if the result is smaller, or cuts off the rest if the file is larger than predicted.
+SAMBA fills files with zeros if the result is smaller than predicted, or cuts off the rest if the file is larger than predicted.

 NFS arbitrarily sends the correct file, or one that is cut or padded like SAMBA.
 This can be repeated as many times as one wants to—once the file is OK, once not.